tfprogress/daily/README.md

 - Page 3: For Candidates: Courses        [Not specified]
 - Page 4: For Candidates: Jobs           [Not specified]
 - Page 5: For Employers: Assured Recruit [Completed]
-- Page 6: For Employers: Job Description [In Progress]
+- Page 6: For Employers: Job Description [Completed]
 - Page 7: For Employers: Assessment      [Completed]
 - Page 8: For Employers: Enquire Now     [Completed]
 - Page 9: Partner With Us                [Completed]